 - Preprod environment:

 Remember to add a prefix to your variable in the creation phase.

 Create a Variable

-When you start with a new project you will find variables already configured. to add a new variable press the button at the bottom of the table "create a new variable" and fill in the form:
+When you start a new project you will find variables already configured.
+To add a new variable press the "Add new environment variable" button at the top-right of the table and fill in the form:

 - the key is mandatory and identifies your variable.
 Remember to use the prefix to manage the differentiation between environment.

 - the value is the value you want to attribute to your variable, the one that will be interpolated.

 $ characters it is required to escape it by adding another

 $ just before the original ones, otherwise the variable will be truncated just before the dollar sign.